 There are several costs associated with obtaining an electrician’s license in Colorado.

-Pay the $100 application fee to apply to take the journeyman wireman electrical exam.
+Pay the $100 application fee to take the journeyman wireman electrical exam.

 Pay the $75 exam fee to take the journeyman wireman licensing exam.
 If you fail, it costs $70 to retake the test.